 To help teach traditional Japanese culture, the garden offers seasonal activities and performances, the playing of the koto, i.e. a Japanese harp, and shakuhachi flute, tea demonstrations, and Ikebana, i.e. the art of flower arranging.

-Admission to Portland Japanese Garden is around $20, and unfortunately, we didn’t have as much time to explore after arriving so late in the day.
+Admission to Portland Japanese Garden is around $20.
+Unfortunately, we didn’t have as much time to explore after arriving so late in the day.
 We would recommend giving yourself at least a half day to explore this area.

 For dinner, we met up with one of Candace’s friends at Deschutes Brewery Portland Public House.
-Candace and I were able to build our own flight of beers, which we taste tested then split up based on who liked which.
-Ah, the days before COVID-19, am I right?
-And, we all enjoyed some yummy bites as well.
+Here, Candace and I built our own beer flights, and we all enjoyed some yummy bites.

 Both the food and drinks were delicious, and the vibe was super fun.
-We would definitely recommend eating and drinking here during your Portland visit.
+We would definitely recommend eating here during your Portland visit.

 The cottage was an older, vintage home that was previously a general store in the 1940s through the 1960s.
 This was really neat and all, but for some reason, I was a little freaked out by this house.
-Maybe it was just the random sounds from the goat friends that were living next door that kept waking me up—haha, yes you read that right.
+Maybe it was just the random sounds from the goat friends living next door that kept waking me up—haha yes, you read that right.
 There were goats in the yard, and we definitely befriended them.